Sadko (film): The Magic Voyage of Sinbad

-This version of the film was featured in Season 5, Episode #505 of Mystery Science Theater 3000 in 1993, despite the fact that Kevin Murphy, voice of Tom Servo, has professed a love for the "breathtaking" visual style of this and other films by Aleksandr Ptushko in multiple interviews.
-Paul Chaplin, another writer of the show, has also expressed admiration elsewhere, but not regrets for the mockery.
+This version of the film was featured in episode #505 of Mystery Science Theater 3000 (MST3K) in 1993, despite the fact that Kevin Murphy, voice of Tom Servo, has professed a love for the "breathtaking" visual style of this and other films by Aleksandr Ptushko in multiple interviews.
+Paul Chaplin, another writer of the show, has also expressed admiration, though he does not regret mocking it.
+The Magic Voyage of Sinbad is considered to be the second in the "MST3K Russo-Finnish troika".

 DVD release

 The original Russian version of Sadko is available on DVD from RusCiCo.
-The English dubbed version The Magic Voyage of Sinbad is available on DVD from Retromedia, in a double-feature with The Day The Earth Froze, the English-dubbed version of Ptushko’s later fantasy epic Sampo.
+The heavily-modified, English-dubbed version The Magic Voyage of Sinbad is available on DVD from Retromedia in a double-feature with The Day The Earth Froze, the English-dubbed version of Ptushko’s later fantasy epic Sampo.

-The Mystery Science Theater 3000 treatment of the film's English-dubbed version was released on DVD as part of the 20th four-film box set of series episodes, through Shout!
+The Mystery Science Theater 3000 treatment of the film's English-dubbed version was released on DVD as part of the 20th four-film box set of the series through Shout!
 Factory on March 8, 2011.
 In some sets the DVD is mislabeled as the film Project Moonbase.